cloudymax/swfs-lab/README.md

     EOF
     ```

-6. Export your Nodes IP address as an env var
+6. Export your LoadBalancer IP address as an env var

    ```bash
    export NODE_IP=""